Hesston shootings: Perpetrator

-Cedric Larry Ford (c.
-1978 – February 25, 2016), a painter for Excel, was identified as the shooter.
+Cedric Larry Ford (January 10, 1978 – February 25, 2016), a painter for Excel, was identified as the shooter.
 A native of Miami, Florida, he was on probation for a series of convictions in Miami and living in Newton at the time of the shootings.

 Ford had a criminal record stretching back to October 1996, when he was arrested for carrying a concealed firearm at the age of 18.
 In Harvey County, Kansas, Ford was arrested for drug possession, theft, and parole violation.
 Ford also had a misdemeanor conviction in relation to a brawl that occurred in 2008, as well as several traffic violations in 2014 and 2015.
 He was also arrested in Broward County, Florida for resisting arrest, battery, and grand theft.

 Prior to the shootings, on February 5, Ford's girlfriend accused him of assault and domestic violence, and issued a restraining order against him.
 The order was given to him on February 12, during which he "acted annoyed but not out of the ordinary", according to the police sergeant who served him the papers.
 However, because a sheriff's deputy failed to return the document on time, the order had to be served to Ford a second time.
 The second order was given to him on around 3:30 p.m. on the day of the shootings and may have been what sparked the event.

 On June 8, an autopsy on Ford's body indicated high levels of methamphetamine and alcohol in his system.
 He had "more than 135 times the standard dose" of meth at the time of his death.
 According to an expert, "[t]he combination of meth and alcohol can produce psychosis, delusions and an increased likelihood of acting on one's impulses".